Santa Cruz, Temotu Province

 With nine provinces, six larger islands and several hundred smaller ones, getting around the Solomon Islands might seem daunting at first.
 We fly to over 20 destinations with the Solomons, so we’re sure to be able to get you close to your destination.
 Contact us if you need assistance.

 Find your destination and information below

 Santa Cruz Island Airport, also called Graciosa Bay Airport or Luova Airport, is located in the vicinity of Santa Cruz Island in Solomon Islands (Solomons).
 SCZ airport.
 The airport has scheduled flights provided by Solomon Airlines, using DASH8 & DHC-6 Twin Otter aircraft.
 Flights to this airport are on Tuesdays and Saturdays.

-Main Lata Hospital is located on the town's capital and is accessible by truck or 30mins on boat
+Main Lata Hospital is located in the town's capital and accessible by truck or 30 minutes by boat.

 Main transport options include a boat or by vehicle on Lata itself.

 Mobile phones and SIM cards are available from the Telekom office in Lata.

 No ATM banks at Santa Cruz.
 BSP agent and Go Money is available.